1072-datascience/finalproject-nccu_stat_mis/README.md

 ### data

-* Source: Kaggle competition '<a href = "House Prices: Advanced Regression Techniques">House Prices: Advanced Regression Techniques'</a>
+* Source: Kaggle competition '<a href = "https://www.kaggle.com/c/house-prices-advanced-regression-techniques">House Prices: Advanced Regression Techniques'</a>
 * Input format: The format and structure of the data is displayed below:

 ![](./img/data_format.png)

-* Preprocessing: Due to large number of variable, please refer to the inserted .pdf file in the introduction document.
+* Preprocessing: Due to large numbers of variable, please refer to the introduction document.

 ### code